Anomalous Phenomena and Consciousness (apc)

 Evidence Tier: 2 (Credible)

-Group B: Secondary, Suggestive Cases
+IV.
+Group B: Convergent Cases

 The following three phenomena are documented but limited by observational design, case-report methodology, or small samples.
 Physicalism has genuine partial models for some — acquired savant syndrome in particular — while for others it relies on labeling rather than explaining.
-Idealism provides a coherent narrative that connects these phenomena to the same underlying framework, but the evidential base does not yet create strong differential pressure on its own.
+Idealism provides a coherent narrative connecting these phenomena to the same underlying framework, but the evidential base does not yet create strong differential pressure on its own.

 Evidence Tier: 2 (Credible)

-The Empirical Evidence: Approximately 10% of savant cases may be acquired, often after trauma or disease (Treffert & Rebedew, 2015).
+Cases where individuals develop extraordinary abilities after injury suggest capacities may be released or reconfigured rather than simply built from scratch.
+Approximately 10% of savant cases may be acquired, often after trauma or disease (Treffert & Rebedew, 2015).
 Case reports describe emergent skills in music, mathematics, or art after neurological events (Treffert, 2010).
 Some frontotemporal dementia patients show increased artistic output even as other functions decline (Miller et al., 2000).

-Standard Accounts: Disinhibition models are well-supported here.
-Treffert’s own framework treats savant abilities as the release of low-level processing capacities normally suppressed by higher-order executive control.
-This accounts for many cases, particularly those involving pattern recognition, calendrical calculation, or musical reproduction — skills that plausibly rely on neural substrates present but ordinarily inaccessible.
+Physicalism earns genuine credit here.
+Disinhibition models are well-supported.
+Treffert’s framework treats savant abilities as the release of low-level processing capacities normally suppressed by higher-order executive control.
+This accounts for many cases involving pattern recognition, calendrical calculation, or musical reproduction — skills plausibly relying on neural substrates present but ordinarily inaccessible.
+The disinhibition model is constrained, testable, and consistent with neuroanatomical evidence.
+It provides real explanation, not dismissive label.

-6. Deathbed Visions and End-of-Life Experiences
+6. Deathbed Visions

 Evidence Tier: 2 (Credible)

-The Empirical Evidence: Reports describe dying patients encountering deceased relatives or luminous figures that reduce fear and distress (Barrett, 1926; Osis & Haraldsson, 1977).
+Reports describe dying patients encountering deceased relatives or luminous figures that reduce fear and distress (Barrett, 1926; Osis & Haraldsson, 1977).
 Hospice research suggests a substantial minority of patients report such experiences, often in clear consciousness and distinguished from medication effects (Kerr et al., 2014).
-A smaller but notable subset involves shared or multiperson deathbed visions — cases where bystanders (family members, nurses, or other patients) independently report perceiving the same presences as the dying person.
-These cases remain rare and difficult to evaluate under controlled conditions, but they carry distinctive evidential weight: correlated “hallucinations” across independent observers require a mechanism that individual-brain explanations do not readily supply.
+A smaller but notable subset involves shared or multiperson deathbed visions — cases where bystanders (family members, nurses, other patients) independently report perceiving the same presences as the dying person.

-7. Spontaneous Remission and Extraordinary Healing
+7. Spontaneous Remission

 Evidence Tier: 2–3 (Varies by documentation quality)